Climate and Methane

 Throughout the U.S., there are approximately 3 million miles of natural gas pipelines.
 When they leak, they release methane and other health-hazardous pollutants into the atmosphere that threaten public health and safety, waste natural gas that could be captured and sent to market, and worsen the climate crisis.

-The Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA) is currently working on a rule that would drastically improve federal oversight of natural gas pipelines.
-More than 160 elected officials from across the nation have signed a letter to Transportation Secretary Pete Buttigieg in support of the rule, which is expected to be finalized in early 2025.
+The Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA) finalized a rule in early 2025 to drastically improve federal oversight of natural gas pipelines.
+More than 160 elected officials from across the nation signed a letter in support of the rule.

 Join our mail list if you haven’t already for news and engagement opportunities around the PHMSA rule, or contact jess@westernleaders.org.